DigitalPhonetics/adviser/README.rst

 Installation
 ============

-Note: Adviser 2.0 is currently only tested on Linux and Mac (Windows is possible using WSL2 (Ubuntu), for M1 chips see the extra section near the bottom of this file).
+Note: Adviser 2.0 is currently only tested on Linux and Mac (for M1 chips see the extra section near the bottom of this file).
+(Windows is possible using WSL2 or check the instructions at the bottom for an experimental Windows setup)

 Downloading the code
 --------------------